 “Research has found that in addition to being self-soothing, shedding emotional tears releases oxytocin and endorphins.
 These chemicals make people feel good and may also ease both physical and emotional pain.
 In this way, crying can help reduce pain and promote a sense of well-being.”

+I figured it must help, but I had no idea it helped this much.
 I wonder then, does this account for why we adults (and men in particular) have a much harder time accessing feelings of peace and happiness?

 Do we not allow ourselves to cry enough?

 Thinking about my own life, it makes sense.
 Years of depression were a direct result of repressing my emotions.